Some people on the internet say that The Escape Artist is running out of fresh material.

 Don’t Stop Til You Get Enough (Michael Jackson)

 Do you have to wait until you get to 25x your spending before quitting a job you don’t like?
 I say no…but some people are

 scared reluctant to quit until they’re SURE they have enough.
 This even has a name: One More Year Syndrome.

 When it comes to debating the Safe Withdrawal Rate, Michael is a STICKLER.
 He’s annoyed that The Trinity Study only considered 30 year retirement periods.
 He writes lengthy blogposts on sequence of returns risk.
 Not for Michael the breezy assurances that you can trust the 4% rule of thumb and everything will probably be fine.
 Michael advises a 2.75% withdrawal rate (note the 2 decimal places) and, whatever you say, he can be more

 But, for my money, Micheal seems a little dogmatic and prone to binary thinking.
 The Safe Withdrawal Rate is a concept not a number.
-The idea that you retire early and never earn another penny nor get any state pension strikes me as
+The idea that you reach financial independence retire in your 30s/40s/50s and never earn another penny nor get any state pension strikes me as

 I Won’t Let The Sun Go Down On Me (Nik Kershaw)

 One of the sneaky tricks of The Prison Camp is to encourage you to let yourself go (both physically and mentally) as you get older.
 As we discussed in Get Rich Without Mobility Scooters, many people seem to give up physically at about age 30 and just accept that its a long slow inevitable decline from there.